-Based on the above consideration and if we boldly assume the total assets of the banking sector in the late 1980s as ± 600 trillion, of which ± 100 trillion represented bond holdings (ratio to total assets 16.6 percent), and estimated interest rate risk by changing duration from three to seven years and the interest rate from 50 to 400 basis points, the results would be as shown in Chart 10.
-Under a duration of five years and upward shift in the yield curve by 200 basis points, an assumption which is relatively moderate, the estimated result indicates a capital loss of ± 10 trillion in the portfolio which is about half of the then ± 20 trillion net capital of the banking sector.
+Based on the above consideration, if we boldly assume the total assets of the banking sector in the late 1980s to be ¥600 trillion, of which ¥100 trillion represented bond holdings (a ratio to total assets of 16.6 percent), and estimate interest rate risk by changing the duration from three to seven years and the interest rate from 50 to 400 basis points, the results would be as shown in Table 1.
+Under a duration of five years and an upward shift in the yield curve of 200 basis points, an assumption that is relatively moderate, the estimated result indicates a capital loss of ¥10 trillion in the portfolio, which is about half of the then \u20e420 trillion net capital of the banking sector.

-The estimation here is quite rough and thus there are reservations, but at the same time, bearing in mind that Japan's financial institutions also hold a massive amount of stocks whose price volatility risk is larger than that attaching to bonds,23 it is
+The estimation here is quite rough and thus there are reservations, but at the same time, bearing in mind that Japan's financial institutions also hold a massive amount of stocks whose price volatility risk is larger than that attaching to bonds, it is difficult to deny that effects of rapid monetary tightening on the financial system might have been extremely large.
+Therefore, from the viewpoint of avoiding financial system instability, it seems that the BOJ had no choice but to adopt gradual tightening by taking account of interest rate smoothing.24